anticobalt/hourly-notifications/README.md

 ### Planned Features (in no particular order of priority)
 - Allow user to choose where audio is stored
 - Quickly set the same notification for multiple hours
-- Minimize program to system tray
-- Open program on Windows startup
+- Setting to open program on Windows startup
-- Use program without requiring the GUI to be open all the time
+- More basic alarms (e.g. play a sound every 15 minutes)